abalamilla/zdotdir/README.md

 You can find more in [zsh-completions](https://github.com/zsh-users/zsh-completions) repo.

-### zsh-nvm

-Nvm manager: installs, updates and loads nvm.

-You can find more in [zsh-nvm](https://github.com/lukechilds/zsh-nvm) repo.

 ### zsh-syntax-highlighting

 Highlights commands whilst they are typed, helpful to identify if the current command syntax is well formed before running